 No one could blame you if you drew the inference that Islam worldwide is a malevolent force.

 inference that Islam worldwide is a malevolent force.
-Yet, many would have you believe that the problem isn’t Islam, but “Radical Islam.”
+Yet, many would have you believe that the problem isn’t Islam, but “Radical Islam.”take our poll - story continues below

 In other words, somewhere there’s a good Islam, distinct from the bad one that assaults civilized sensibilities every day.
 This postulate has two variants: